ULL-ESIT-PL-2425/parser-left-side-crguezl/README.md

 ## Publishing the packages

-To avoid collision with Pablo's packages with the same names:
+To avoid collision with Pablos packages with the same names in ULL-ESIT-PL, we have to publish the packages with a different scope.

-- I created a branch [publish](https://github.com/ULL-ESIT-PL-2425/parser-left-side-crguezl/tree/publish?tab=readme-ov-file) in this repo to publish the packages
+- I forked the repo to https://github.com/ULL-ESIT-PL-2425/parser-left-side-crguezl
-- I set a remote [pl2425](https://github.com/ULL-ESIT-PL-2425/parser-left-side-crguezl) to https://github.com/ULL-ESIT-PL-2425/parser-left-side-crguezl
+- I set a remote `pl2425` to https://github.com/ULL-ESIT-PL-2425/parser-left-side-crguezl
-- We renamed all the scopes in all the `package.json` workspaces to `@ull-esit-pl-2425`
+- We set all the scopes in all the workspaces [package.json](https://github.com/ULL-ESIT-PL-2425/parser-left-side-crguezl/blob/main/packages/babel-parser/package.json) files to `@ull-esit-pl-2425`
-- We used `-ws` workspaces option `npm version -ws patch` to update the version of all the packages
+- We used workspaces option `npm version -ws patch` to update the version of the packages
 - We used the workspaces option `npm publish -ws` to publish all the packages

     The `prepublishOnly` script in the `package.json` file of the packages runs `npm run build`:
-- See the branch [crguezl](https://github.com/ULL-ESIT-PL/babel-left-side-npm-test/tree/crguezl) of the repo https://github.com/ULL-ESIT-PL/babel-left-side-npm-test/tree/crguezl to see an example of use of the published packages.
+- See the branch [crguezl](https://github.com/ULL-ESIT-PL/babel-left-side-npm-test/tree/crguezl) of the repo repo https://github.com/ULL-ESIT-PL/babel-left-side-npm-test/tree/crguezl used to test that the published npm packages work.
+You will see there an example of use of the published packages.

 ## Changes I remember I did